 There are two ways that I have found that work quite well but they take some thought and equipment.

-The first way that I like to do is the long drill method.
-Start by welding a wood drill bit to a 2m piece of round bar.
-In the example shown below is a 3/4 drill bit welded onto a piece of stainless steel tube.
+The first way that I like to do this is the long drill method.
+Start by welding a wood drill bit to a 2m piece of round tube metal.

-It was made for a job at a factory where we had to drill through a metal beam so that’s why it is a metal drill bit and not a wood drill bit.
+I made one with a wood drill bit.
 It does the job just fine and I have kept it for the odd occasion that it may come in handy again.

 Once the small pull cable is through you can attach the power cable to in and get the person below to pull it through while you feed it from the top.
 This is my preferred method as it is less destructive.
 It is a great way to pull through any type of cable even ceiling fan switch controller cables can be installed using this method.